Home Majors Social Sciences

-Social Sciences Degree
+Social Sciences

 Students study human society through an interdisciplinary lens combining sociology, political science, economics, psychology, and anthropology to understand social structures and human behavior.
 Graduates typically pursue careers in research, public policy, market research, government, nonprofit management, and education.
 This broad major provides flexibility for students interested in society who want to explore multiple disciplines before specializing.

-What Social Sciences Graduates Do
+What Social Sciences graduates do

 Your degree opens two distinct doors: one leading to people-centric roles, the other to data-driven analysis.
 Many graduates enter education, where you might spend your days creating lesson plans for a high school history class or managing a classroom of 25 middle schoolers.
 While teaching jobs face slight headwinds, they offer tens of thousands of openings each year.
 Others start in entry-level non-profit or corporate roles, eventually progressing into management.
 There, your focus shifts from specific tasks to coordinating team projects, setting budgets, and resolving operational challenges.